What purpose does the Third Resurrection serve? Is it just so God can punish the incorrigible? Does it play a part in OUR salvation?

 The people who rise in the second resurrection will enjoy Millennial conditions with Christ and the firstfruits of God's Family living among them.

-Among Jesus Christ's greatest miracles is the resurrection of his good friend, Lazarus of Bethany, brother of two of His most ardent followers, Mary and Martha.
-Martin Collins examines John 11, particularly Jesus' approach to and way of expressing the concept of death.
+Among Christ's greatest miracles is the resurrection of Lazarus.
+John 11 details Jesus' approach to and way of expressing the concept of death, giving hope.

-Richard T. Ritenbaugh: Two of history's wisest men, Job and Solomon, contemplated the possibilities of an afterlife for human beings, and both concluded that something better awaited men and women on the other side of death. ...
+Two of history's wisest men, Job and Solomon, contemplated the possibilities of an afterlife, and both concluded that something better awaited us after death.

 Comparing God's true ministers to false ministers—and seeing their fruit—reveals how the church must be revived spiritually.
 And "sneezing" plays a major role!